ISO Certification Process Procedure of QRA Certification:

 g) Stage 1 audit findings documented and communicated to the client by the Team Leader

-4.4 For most management systems, it is recommended that most part of the stage 1 audit be carried out at the client’s premises in order to achieve the objectives stated above.
+4.4 For most management systems, it is recommended that most parts of the stage 1 audit be carried out at the client’s premises to achieve the objectives stated above.

 4.5 Stage 1 audit findings shall be documented and communicated to the client, including identification of any areas of concern that could be classified as nonconformity during the stage 2 audit.

 4.6 In determining the interval between stage 1 and stage 2 audits, consideration shall be given to the needs of the client to resolve areas of concern identified during the stage 1 audit.
 QRA may also need to revise its arrangements for stage 2.

 4.7 A detailed report shall be prepared by the Team Leader and a copy shall be given to the client.
 The report shall be evaluated by AM and the plan for the subsequent audits of the organization is discussed with the client.